aaronstevenwhite/arcweight/docs/core-concepts/algorithms.md

 }
 ```

-## Optimization Algorithms: Enhancing Computational Efficiency
+## Optimization Algorithms

-### Determinization: Eliminating Non-determinism
+### Determinization

 Determinization transforms non-deterministic transducers into equivalent deterministic ones, enabling efficient linear-time processing at the cost of potentially exponential state space expansion.

-**Theoretical Foundation**: The determinization algorithm employs subset construction generalized to weighted transducers.
+**Theoretical Foundation**: The determinization algorithm uses subset construction generalized to weighted transducers.
 Each state in the deterministic result represents a set of weighted states from the original transducer.

 **Weight Management**: In weighted determinization, states carry weight distributions rather than simple state sets.
 The algorithm must carefully manage weight redistribution to maintain equivalence while ensuring deterministic behavior.